Tim Lambesis: Career

 The band wrote and recorded The Powerless Rise, which was released in 2010 to much critical acclaim.
 In 2011, Austrian Death Machine released Jingle All the Way.
 Lambesis would release three albums over the next three years; Awakened with As I Lay Dying (2012), The Burden of Sorrow by Pyrithion, a side project with members of Allegaeon and The Famine (2013), and Triple Brutal with Austrian Death Machine (2014).
 In 2014, all of Lambesis' projects went on hiatus, due to his criminal acts.

 In 2017, Lambesis resurrected As I Lay Dying, initially rumoured with all new members.
 After consolidation with the old members, the band reunited in form of the old lineup.
 On June 7, 2018, the band released a new single, "My Own Grave".
 On April 12, 2019, As I Lay Dying released another single, "Redefined", and on September 20, 2019, the band released their seventh studio album, Shaped by Fire, although three of the four reunited members would depart gradually afterwards.
 In 2021 he announced that he and guitarist Joey Alarcon of Wolves at the Gates are working on a new side project, Born Through Fire.
 The debut album "Purify and Refine" was released in 2023.

 In October 2024, all members of As I Lay Dying, new and longterm, quit the band along with the touring manager, alluding to moral and safety reasons and leaving Lambesis the only member of the band, along with cancelling the scheduled European tour for their new album Through Storms Ahead.
 Lambesis addressed the sudden deterioration in a statement posted on social media, admitting to creating an unhealthy environment within the band and supporting his bandmates' decisions to leave; despite the mass exodus, Lambesis stated he will continue As I Lay Dying and that the upcoming album would still be released on November 15, 2024.

+On October 8, 2025, Lambesis announced a new lineup with bassist/clean vocalist Chris Clancy, guitarists Bill Hudson and Don Vedda, and drummer Tim Yeung.